Probabilistic risk aversion for generalized rank-dependent functions: Introduction

-It is well known that the expected utility model is linear with respect to mixtures, thus both convex and concave (we omit ``in mixtures" below unless it is contrasted to another sense of convexity).
-Whereas convexity is well understood for dual utilities and rank-dependent utility models (e.g., \cite{W94}), quasi-convexity is not completely characterized for these models.
-Although being weaker, quasi-convexity is similar to convexity, and \cite{W94} showed that they are equivalent for dual utilities under a strict monotonicity condition.
-Nevertheless, if we remove strict monotonicity, there are commonly used functionals in decision theory, statistics and risk management, such as left and right quantiles which are quasi-convex but not convex.
+It is well known that the expected utility model is linear with respect to probabilistic mixtures, thus both convex and concave (we omit ``in probabilistic mixtures" below unless it is contrasted to another sense of convexity).
+Whereas convexity is well understood for dual utilities and rank-dependent utility models (e.g., \cite{W94}), quasi-convexity is not completely characterized for these models, and the result remains unknown even if under an increasing monotonicity (in the weak sense) or continuity condition.
+Although being weaker, quasi-convexity is similar to convexity, and as far as we know, the equivalence results between quasi-convexity and convexity in the literature are all under a strict monotonicity condition (see \cite{W94}; \cite{WY21}).
+Nevertheless, if we remove this strict monotonicity, there are commonly used functionals in decision theory, statistics and risk management, such as left and right quantiles which are quasi-convex but not convex.

 The main aim of this paper is to understand quasi-convexity for a large class of mappings, called the \emph{generalized rank-dependent functions}, which include dual utilities and rank-dependent utilities as special cases.
-Our main result is a full characterization of quasi-convexity for this class, and this characterization is built on a corresponding result on \emph{signed Choquet integrals}, a class of non-monotone mappings studied recently by \cite{WWW20a,WWW20}.
+Our main result is a full characterization of quasi-convexity for this class with a very weak assumption on the domain of the functions, that is, the domain contains all distributions supported on at least three nonindifferent outcomes.
+This characterization is built on a corresponding result on \emph{signed Choquet functions}, a class of non-monotone and law-based mappings studied recently by \cite{WWW20a,WWW20}, and the corresponding mappings without law-basedness were investigated earlier in \cite{S86}.